ojaswi1234/chess-game-with-chatting/README.md

 ## 📢 Invitation

 This is a collaborative learning project.
-If you’re invited and interested, reply **"ready"** and you’ll get the GitHub link to start contributing.

 Let's build something useful and level up together ✨